Bill Gates

 Bill Gates with his wife and children

 In May 2021, Bill and Melinda announced their divorce.
-After a 27-year-long marital journey, despite their earnest efforts, the couple could not sustain their initial affection.
+After 27 years of marriage, despite their best efforts, the couple couldn't sustain their initial love.
 The former couple vowed to remain friends, and Melinda continues to be involved in the operations of the Gates charitable foundation.

 The Gates family resides in a vast mansion situated along the scenic shores of Lake Washington.
-This residence can rightly be called a house of the future, being equipped with cutting-edge technology that facilitates comprehensive control.
+This residence can truly be called a house of the future, equipped with cutting-edge technology that allows comprehensive control.

 Bill Gates Now